TheJacksonLaboratory/SAMPLER/README.md

 -FFPE and Frozen TCGA-KICH WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360131

--FFPE TCGA-lung (LUAD and LUSC) WSIs using the single-scale tile-level features provided in [1]: https://zenodo.org/records/10360135
+-FFPE TCGA-lung (LUAD and LUSC) WSIs using the single-scale tile-level features provided in [2]: https://zenodo.org/records/10360135

 -CPTAC BRCA WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360143

 -CPTAC LUAD WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360245

+-CPTAC LSCC WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360256

 # Using SAMPLER: